 So you’re not ready for camping season to end?
 Here’s a tip: It doesn’t!
 Just because the summer is over doesn’t mean we need to head indoors, when it comes to camping experiences, fall is where it’s at.

-Fall camping is an entirely different (and some would say better) experience from summer camping –no bugs, no smothering humidity, and less crowds.
-Sure it’s a little cooler, but in fall the colourful splendour of the forest is unparalleled by day, while the brilliance of the stars is dazzling by night.
+Fall camping is an entirely different (and some would say better) experience from summer camping.
+Sure it’s a little cooler, but in fall the splendour of the forest is unparalleled by day, while the brilliance of the stars is dazzling by night.

 Whether you are looking for a campground with services or a backcountry adventure, let the vibrant forests of Ontario’s Highlands create the colourful backdrop for your getaway with these five fall camping experiences.

 *Please note the campgrounds listed below are open until October 13, 2020 and online booking can be made here or through the individual links below.
 Spaces are limited for the 2020 season.

 Riverside Experience at Bonnechere Provincial Park